PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_2.md

-The bug is likely caused by the fact that the `FormData` object is not being handled correctly when it contains repeated keys.
-As a result, the validation of the input parameters does not accurately reflect the data provided in the form.

-To fix the bug, the `request_body_to_args` function needs to properly handle repeated keys in the `FormData` object.
-Specifically, it should collect repeated keys and assign those values as a list to the same key before validation happens.
+The issue with the `request_body_to_args` function seems to be related to parsing form data with repeated keys.
+To fix this issue, we should modify the function to handle repeated keys in FormData and collect their values as lists before validation occurs.

-Here is the corrected code for the `request_body_to_args` function:
+Here's the corrected version of the function:

 ```python
 async def request_body_to_args(